croal99/caraxes/README.md

 ### Try it out

-If you loaded the rootkit on your local system in your curent working directory, try listing the files - many of them should be gone, because the standard magic-string for files to hide is `caraxes`.
+If you loaded the rootkit on your local system in your curent working directory, try listing the files - many of them should be gone, because the standard magic-string for files to hide is "caraxes".

 ## Configuration